How can getting your pinkie painted purple help eradicate polio? Stop by one of our Purple Pinkie Project stations on

-Purple Pinkie stations will also be set up for employees at MMG Insurance (staffed by UMPI Business Club members), and for students and staff at Presque Isle High School and Presque Isle Middle School and Zippel Elementary School, Pine St. Elementary School, Mapleton Elementary School, and Easton Junior-Senior High School on Oct.
+Purple Pinkie stations will also be set up for employees at MMG Insurance (staffed by UMPI Business Club members), and for students and staff at Presque Isle High School, Presque Isle Middle School and Zippel Elementary School, Pine St. Elementary School, Mapleton Elementary School, and Easton Junior-Senior High School on Oct.
 24.

 Paint your pinkie purple (or get multiple digits painted for $1 each) and help us to End Polio Now!